 The sizes of the left lobe are 1.6x2.1x6.9 cm, volume is 11.1cm3 the total volume is 23.7 cm3.

-The lymphatic nodes are not indicated paratracheal lymphatic nodes.
+Paratracheal lymphatic nodes are not indicated.

-In the left side, parajugulary are indicated the oval lymphatic nodes with sharp contours, with slightly thickened corcital layer, their sizes varies between 7mm and 11 mm.
-The central echocomplexity are expressed weakly.
-There are not expressed the pathological vascularization.
+In the left side, parajugulary are indicated the oval lymphatic nodes with sharp contours, with slightly thickened cortical layer, their sizes varies between 7mm and 11 mm.
+The central echocomplex is expressed weakly.
+The pathological vascularization is not detected.

 The several lymphatic nodes with the same structure are indicated in the left parajugulary their maximum size are 8 mm.